guleyc/guley-com-au/_posts/2023-08-23-solar-power-plants.md

 * **Single-Axis Trackers:** These systems rotate the panels on a single axis, typically from east to west, tracking the sun's daily movement.
 This can increase a system's annual energy production by a significant 25-35% and is a common feature in large, utility-scale solar farms.
 * **Dual-Axis Trackers:** These more complex systems track the sun on two axes, following it not only from east to west but also accounting for the sun's changing seasonal elevation (north-south movement).
 They can boost annual production by up to 40% or more and are sometimes used in residential or commercial projects where space is highly constrained and maximizing the yield from every panel is critical.
 * **Cost-Benefit Analysis:** The substantial increase in energy yield from trackers comes at a steep price.
 The additional motors, gears, and control systems can add $500 to over $1,000 per panel to the installation cost, potentially doubling the total system cost and significantly extending the financial payback period.
-Furthermore, the presence of moving parts increases the complexity of the system and introduces long-term maintenance requirements and additional points of potential failure.50
+Furthermore, the presence of moving parts increases the complexity of the system and introduces long-term maintenance requirements and additional points of potential failure.

 #### **The Unsung Heroes: Balance of System (BOS) Components**